mihailogazda/UnityOBBDownloader/README.md

 For a script sample, please refer to `Assets/Scripts/DownloadObbExample.cs`.

 ## How to Build
-Run `gradlew assemble` from src/UnityAndroidPermissions/
+Run `gradlew makeAARRelease` from src/UnityAndroidPermissions/ (or alternatively excecute build.bat).
+If successfull the AAR file inside src/UnityAndroidPermissions/release/ will be updated.

 ## License
 Copyright (C) 2016-2017 Yury Habets